25 November 2018

 I remember being at a pregame, not drinking more than I normally do.

-I remember sitting in a VIP section because I couldn’t walk.
+I remember sitting in a VIP section at because I suddenly couldn’t walk.

 I remember a girl asking me if I had any friends that she could call for me, but I couldn’t form words.